What I’ve Learned Listening to Men in Private

 When a man speaks honestly in private, it's not just the content of what he says that matters.
 It's the way he says it.
 There's often a long pause.
 A hesitation.
 A slow search for words that have lived unnamed inside him for years.
 Sometimes the words come fast, finally, like something that's been waiting at the back of his throat.
 Other times, it's quieter.
 A long exhale before a sentence that starts with, "I've never said this before…" The first thing I've learned is this: silence doesn't mean there's nothing to say.
 It often means no one ever made it safe enough to say it.

 Many of the men who end up here are high functioning.
 Intelligent.
 Successful.
 They're the ones others come to.
 The ones who lead.
 Who fix.
 Who carry.
 And that's part of why they're so isolated.
 Because their pain doesn't look dramatic.
-It looks competent.
 Even when they're struggling, they're still showing up.
 Still doing the work.
 So no one asks what's going on underneath, and most of them wouldn't know how to answer if they did.

 What I've also learned is that men often carry shame not because of what they've done, but because of how long they've carried it alone.
 They've been told, directly or indirectly, that asking for support makes them weak.
 And so they become fluent in silence, skilled at appearing okay, masters at compressing emotion into control, tension, success.
 But in private, those layers soften.
 And what's underneath isn't weakness.
 It's depth.
 Men are not emotionally unavailable.
 They are emotionally unwitnessed.
 They've learned to filter what they say, to edit themselves before they speak, to speak only what sounds strong or neutral or acceptable.